 Are you accountable as a Data Processor?

 In fact, we have mentioned the GDPR fine issued to the data processor way back, and we can expect this is not the first and last fine issued to the data processor.
-The fine was issued for a breach of Article 32 of the GDPR in the amount of €50,000.
+The fine was issued for a breach of Article 32 amount of €50,000.

 In order to understand your obligations better, you have to determine whether you are a data controller or a data processor.